The MERIT Framework for AI Search Optimization

 What It Is

 Original source asset development means establishing your brand as the original source of citable assertions, frameworks, perspectives, research, data, or analysis that AI systems can reference and attribute.
-Importantly, AI systems cite opinion-based content just as readily as empirical research.
-What matters is not whether content is data-driven or opinion-based, but whether you are the original source that others can reference and corroborate.
+The mechanism is net-new information gain: AI systems reward content that adds something the model has not already seen across thousands of other sources.

 The strategic value comes from co-citation patterns, where multiple trusted sources reference your original asset, framework, research finding, or perspective.
 AI systems amplify content that appears across multiple authoritative sources, creating distributed validation signals.
 A well-promoted expert opinion cited by 10 authoritative sources will outperform an uncited research study.
 A proprietary framework referenced across industry publications drives more AI visibility than unpromoted data.